-I am driven by a desire to understand human impacts on the marine environment and how we might mitigate them.
-Currently, my focus is on how climate change could alter predator-prey relationships — and what this means for intertidal ecosystems.
+I am driven by a desire to understand human impacts on the marine environment and how we might mitigate them — particularly those associated with climate change.

 Can we use sensory ecology in conservation?
-Together with the National Lobster Hatchery, I am exploring how changes to the way lobsters are reared in captivity might help enhance survival in the wild.
+Together with the National Lobster Hatchery, I tested how changes to the way lobsters are reared in captivity might help enhance survival in the wild.

 How does camouflage affect fitness?
-By conducting behavioural experiments with predatory fish and chameleon prawn prey, we can quantify how camouflage affects survival — and what this means for fitness in different microhabitats.
+By conducting behavioural experiments with predatory fish and chameleon prawn prey at the University of Exeter, I quantified how camouflage affects survival — and what this means for fitness in different microhabitats.

 I have also conducted scoping research into sustainable fishing, in partnership with the tech start-up SafetyNet Technologies, and supported by the UK Industrial Strategy Challenge Fund.
 Working closely with industry allowed me to help optimise devices that reduce fisheries bycatch.
 This short post-doc encompassed a review of relevant literature and writing software that would enable ecological approaches to be applied to tech development.